reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 ---
 title: Databending Part 4 – Data to Audio with a Rust Tool
-description: Manually importing files as raw data in Audacity is slow — let's automate it in Rust!
+description: Manually importing data as audio in Audacity sounds super cool but takes a while and slows down my composition.
+Today I'm automating it in Rust!
 fedi_url:
 og_image: /media/blog/2025/05/databending-part-4/libicudata.73.1.jpg
 og_image_width: 1200